 A similar command line can also be used even when starting the program from NmpCore.
 Note that the /p argument must come last.

 NmpCore /cs3 /ac5 /sf "C:\Sessions\DumpSession.prfsession" /p <path>\SomeProcess.exe

 Notes on attaching to a process

 In order for the NmpCore tool to attach to a process, the process must be running under .NET Framework 4.0.
-Additionally, unless .NET Framework 4.5 is installed, the concurrent garbage collector must not be enabled.
+Additionally, unless .NET Framework 4.5 or later is installed, the concurrent garbage collector must not be enabled.
 This is normally not a problem when attaching to server processes like ASP.NET running under IIS, since they are using the server garbage collector.
 For a standalone program, the concurrent garbage collector can be disabled by modifying the application config file.
 To disable concurrent GC and run the program under .NET Framework 4.0, modify the config file so that it includes the following settings: